Harin-Udu/My-Project-1/Readme.md

     pip install -r requirements.txt

-  6. Create the database to save the inputs using the below codes (in the terminal),

-    python manage.py makemigrations

-  7. Then run this code (in the terminal),
+  6. Then run this code (in the terminal),

     python manage.py migrate

-  8. To get the website running, run the below code (in the terminal),
+  7. To get the website running, run the below code (in the terminal),

     python manage.py runserver

-  9. Then run this code on the web to open the website,
+  8. Then run this code on the web to open the website,

     http://127.0.0.1:8000/